The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train |

 -

-Booking opens up to 6 months ahead, sometimes more, but I recommend waiting until onward trains are open for booking so their times can be confirmed before committing to a non-refundable Eurostar ticket.
+Booking opens up to 11 months ahead, but I recommend waiting until onward trains are open for booking before buying a non-refundable Eurostar ticket.
 More about when bookings open.

-If you're returning, London to Paris should be booked as a round trip because Eurostar return fares are significantly less than two one-ways.
-All onward trains beyond Paris are one-way ticketed so a return is simply two one ways and you might find it easier to book one way at a time.
+If you're returning, London to Paris should be booked as a round trip because Eurostar return fares are cheaper than two one-ways.
+Onward trains beyond Paris are priced one-way so a return is two one ways and it can be easier to book one way at a time.

-You print your own tickets or can load them into the Eurostar app to show on your phone.
+You print your own tickets or can load them into the Eurostar app on your phone.

 -

-Step 2, book your Paris-Munich ticket at the German Railways website int.bahn.de.
+Step 2, book the Paris-Munich TGV at the German Railways website int.bahn.de.

 -

-Tip: If for any reason the German Railways website says No special fares available and shows only expensive full-flex fares, go to the Austrian Railways site www.oebb.at and book a cheap fare from Salzburg to Zagreb on the same train - Munich-Zagreb trains leave Salzburg about 1h55 after leaving Munich, and ÖBB's cheap fares are called sparschiene.
+Tip: If for any reason the German Railways website shows only expensive full-flex fares, go to the Austrian Railways site www.oebb.at and book a cheap fare from Salzburg to Ljubljana on the same train - Munich-Ljubljana trains leave Salzburg about 1h55 after leaving Munich, and ÖBB's cheap fares are called Sparschiene.
 Now use www.oebb.at again to add a Munich-Salzburg ticket on that same train.
 Use those two tickets in combination.

 How to buy tickets by phone